benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

             to the data-extraction from AVIs for previewing data within them in an Explorer view.
 Sometimes Explorer goes mad and tries to extract the whole file in tiny segments and hangs Explorer until it is done.
-You can avoid this by playing a
-            \"-\" in fornt of the class ID and disable the feature.
-When you see those notes about backing up the reg before editing it they are talking about keys like this, so ensure you get the right one.
+This can be avoided by prefixing the class ID with a dish and thus disabling the feature.
         -   {20D04FE0-3AEA-1069-A2D8-08002B30309D} This class ID relates
             to the My Computer icon on the desktop.
-            -   LocalisedString: (string) The text that appears for the My Computer icon can be manipulated here to make it more useful.
-For instance Environment variables can be inserted to read: %username% on %computername%.
-If IE5.5 or earlier or pre XP alter the part of key that reads
+            -   LocalisedString: (string) The text that appears for the My Computer icon can be manipulated here.
+For instance Environment variables can be inserted to read:
-                \"My Computer\" for instance it could read
+                %username% on %computername%.
+If IE5.5 or earlier or pre XP alter the part of key that reads \"My Computer\" for instance it could read
                 \"\@C:\\\\WINNT\\\\system32\\\\shell32.dll,-9216\@1033,%USERNAME%
                 on %COMPUTERNAME%\".
 If IE6+ or XP then the key simply reads the actual name under the icon itself, for